top of page

 - Batch convert antenna pattern files between formats

-Antenna Pattern Editor allows you to work with most antenna pattern file formats.
-Both simple formats with two patterns in the azimuth and elevation planes are supported (for example, MSI Planet, Radio Mobile V3, etc.), as well as more complex formats with antenna patterns in different polarization and the so-called "slice" formats (NSMA, TIA / EIA -804-B, EDX, etc.).
+Antenna Pattern Editor supports most antenna pattern file formats.
+Both simple formats with two patterns in azimuth and elevation planes (e.g., MSI Planet, Radio Mobile V3) and more complex formats with antenna patterns in different polarizations and “slice” formats (NSMA, TIA/EIA-804-B, EDX) are supported.
 Full 3D formats ETS-Lindgren and Satimo are also supported.

 Supported antenna pattern file formats: